 The truth is: both cash flow and profit are important.
 It’s not an apples-to-apples comparison.
-While profitability is more important over time, cash flow and the availability of working capital are going to affect your daily operations.
+While profitability is more important over time, cash flow and the availability of working capital are going to affect your daily operations and short-term finances.

 Forecasting Cash Flow

 Cash flow forecasting can help you better understand the ebbs and flows of money in and out of your bank account and can help you make smart financial decisions to ensure you don’t suffer a cash crunch.